TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

 }
 ~~~
 <br>
-As last change the if else statements made in step 4 into this.
+At last change the if else statements made in step 4 into this.
 ~~~
 if ( currentHour == 14) {
     Serial.println("Hello it's 14");